 I could sometimes bang my head against the wall when I see some of the pages that are presented to us for a first impression.
 So often there is an offer like a newsletter or a free eBook at the bottom of the page.
 Therefore, a visitor would have to scroll all the way down to even see it.
 That kills your conversion rates - and not just a little bit.

 Most of your visitors are lazy.
-They will visit a website and if they don't see what they want right away, click the Back button and go to the next option.
+They will visit a website and if they don't see what they want right away, click the back button and move on to the next option.
 Do yourself a favor and put all offers in the "Above The Fold" content.
-It's simple: if you have to scroll to see the conversion point of yours, you need to change something about it.
+It's simple: if you have to scroll to see the conversion point of yours, you need to do something about it.

 Conclusion